skip to content

 Here are pointers to some key bits of code:

 • In a script, we call the prerender() step that runs on the React app.
-When using prerender(), postpone() signals to React that we’ve reached the boundary of IO that we’re not able to do during the initial render, and that we’d like to “freeze” the rendering step at the closest <Suspense> boundary, and continue later with a “resume” step.
+When using prerender(), any dynamic i/o (like a setTimeout) signals to React that we’ve reached the boundary of IO that we’re not able to do during the initial render, and that we’d like to “freeze” the rendering step at the closest <Suspense> boundary, and continue later with a “resume” step.
 This generates the html that we’re going to use as the “frame”, and some metadata/state for the app to use later when “resuming” the rendering.
 We save those bits to disk for later.
 (That said, you may want to do this dynamically in the app at runtime and store these bits in a cache, and maybe revalidate them occasionally).

 • We create a stream in the Worker that flushes out the prerendered html, as well as piping the rest of the app from the “origin” server.
 This Worker runs incredibly close to the user, so the initial load performance is great, comparable to speeds that a CDN would give you.
 (We also use the Cloudflare CDN for serving actual static assets like the front end js and css bundles)